An Introduction to Geometric Topology: Laminations

-At every pair of pants $P$ the three colours $a_i,a_j,a_k$ determine a portion of weighted train track as prescribed by Fig.~\ref{pants_train_tracks:fig}.
+At every pair of pants $P$ the three colours $a_i,a_j,a_k$ determine a portion of weighted train track as prescribed by Figure \ref{pants_train_tracks:fig}.
 The intersection $\lambda_1\cap P$ consists of geodesic and hence non-trivial arcs: therefore the weighted train track describes faithfully this portion of measured geodesic lamination, up to isotopy.
 The numbers $b_i$ and $c_i$ are then determined by the way these two portions wind and match along $\gamma_i$.
-The colours $(a_i,b_i,c_i)$ parametrize $\lambda$.
+The colours $(a_i,b_i,c_i)$ parametrise $\lambda$.

 The choices of the colours $(a_i,b_i,c_i)$ were forced by the intersection of $\lambda$ with the two pants $P$ adjacent to $\gamma_i$ (exercise).
 This shows injectivity. \end{proof}